 Each day I want to spend a little time talking about the events of that day leading to Christ’s crucifixion.
 I would be using the book ‘God So Loved the World‘ written by one of my favorite college professors Eric Huntsman.
 His books are full of great information about Christ’s life and this one focuses on the final days leading to the resurrection.

-He is Risen: Lessons from Holy Week
+He is Risen: Lessons from Holy Week — New Tradition Crafts

 This Easter set is the perfect kid-friendly activity for your kids to be involved in the telling of the Holy Week.
 The illustrations are beautiful and the quality of the products will last destroying little curious hands.
 I love how they are double-sided so you won’t have dozens of pieces to keep track of.
 They have the prettiest Christmas ornament advent that I mention in my Christ-centered Christmas traditions post so I knew anything else they were going to make would be just as outstanding.
+Try the CFMT20 for 20% off and check out their whole Easter Collection.

 Small Seed Holy Week Tradition